 - Significant decrease in fat mass [FO = -0.5+1.3 kg; p=0.04]

 - Trend towards decrease in body fat percentage [FO = -0.4+1.3 %; p=0.08]

 - Possible reduction in salivary cortisol levels

-The results of this study suggest that daily supplementation with fish oil for six weeks will significant increase fat-free mass and decrease fat mass.
-The participants in this study did not participate in an exercise regime and consumed an a libitum diet.
+The results of this study suggest that daily supplementation with fish oil for six weeks will significantly increase fat-free mass and decrease fat mass.
+The participants in this study did not participate in an exercise regime and consumed a libitum diet.